Monday, February 7, 2022

 Photograph of mother and baby dolphin courtesy of Dolphin Quest

-Only one drive-fishery animal has until recently been held in the USA.
-It is a false-killer whale called Kina originally imported by the US Navy's Marine Mammal Program from Ocean Park, Hong Kong in 1987; it was transferred to the Hawaiian Institute of Marine Biology in 2000.
-This animal was used for research and was not on general public display.
-In September 2015 Kina and her two bottlenose dolphin companions were transferred to SeaLife Park in Hawaii.
-Studies on these animals echolocation and biosonar abilities will continue at the park in partnership with the University of Hawaii.
-Kina died at Sea Life Park in October 2019.
+No animals from drive hunts are displayed or maintained in any public or private facility in the USA.
+The last such case involved a false killer whale named Kina, originally imported by the U.S. Navy’s Marine Mammal Program from Ocean Park, Hong Kong, in 1987.
+She was transferred to the Hawaiian Institute of Marine Biology in 2000, where she was used for research rather than public display.
+In September 2015, Kina and her two bottlenose dolphin companions were relocated to Sea Life Park in Hawaii, where studies on their echolocation and biosonar abilities continued in partnership with the University of Hawaii.
+Kina passed away at Sea Life Park in October 2019.

 Do dolphins commit suicide?